mapteb/web-component-micro-frontend/README.md

 ## Description

 This is a helloworld style nodejs/vite web component app.
-When built and run, serves a micro frontend as a static resource that cab be embedded in an external web app like [main app](https://github.com/mapteb/main-app-with-micro-frontend).
+When built and run, serves a micro frontend as a static resource that can be embedded in an external web app like [main app](https://github.com/mapteb/main-app-with-micro-frontend).
 A demo of an external main app embedding this web component can be viewed [here](https://mapteb.github.io/main-app-with-micro-frontend/).

 ## Usage